mythical-munchies/mythicalMunchies/README.md

 - BCrypt => Encrypts sensitive passwords
 - EmailJS => Utilized for seamless form submission functionality.

 ## Design

 Font: Almendra

-## May the Phoenix of Infinite Gratitude swoop down upon you, sprinkling its golden feathers of appreciation and filling your mythical munchies vault with an abundance of ambrosial delights!
-Thank you for journeying through the enchanted realms of literature with us. 📚🔮✨
+## May the Gryphon of Infinite Gratitude swoop down upon you, sprinkling its golden feathers of appreciation and filling your mythical munchies vault with an abundance of ambrosial delights!
+Thank you for journeying through the enchanted realms of literature and film with us. 📚🔮✨